pedmiston/bookstorewindow/README.md

 ./manage.py test               # run all tests
 ```

-**Note:** Although the cached responses could be committed to the repo as
+Although the cached responses could be committed to the repo as
 fixtures so that the tests were reproducible without a Google API Key, the
 Google API Key is stored in the cached responses.
 Since this is a public
 project and the Google API Key is private, the fixtures are not committed to